SSQ Insurance

-SSQ Insurance (French: SSQ Assurance), is a mutual diversified financial institution founded in 1944 in Quebec, Canada, which offers insurance and investment products.
+SSQ Insurance (French: SSQ Assurance), was a Canadian mutual insurance company and financial institution that offered insurance and investment products.
+It was founded in 1944 in Quebec and was merged in 2020 to become Beneva.

-Beneva is headquartered in Quebec City, with offices in Longueuil, Calgary, Halifax, Vancouver and Toronto.

-The organization, which serves over three million customers and employs 2,000 employees, is one of the major insurance companies in Canada.
-SSQ Insurance is also one of the 500 largest companies in Quebec, ranking 79th in 2018.
+SSQ Insurance was headquartered in Quebec City, with offices in Longueuil, Calgary, Halifax, Vancouver and Toronto.
+Prior to its merger it served over three million customers and employs 2,000 employees.
+It was one of the major insurance companies in Canada.
+SSQ Insurance was also one of the 500 largest companies in Quebec, ranking 79th in 2018.